remixx3d/dash-monitor-esp32/README.md

 everything should be customizable

-the python script must be on a device you want to monitor, personally i use a systemd service to run it automatically after reebot (in venv)
+the python script must be on a device you want to monitor, personally i use a systemd service to run it automatically after reboot (in venv)

 tested on Debian 13 and ESP32 DEV KIT